Commonwealth Aboriginal and Torres Strait Islander Employment Strategy 2015-2018

 The Australian Public Service Commission (APSC) has policy responsibility for the Commonwealth Aboriginal and Torres Strait Islander Employment Strategy.
 The strategy was launched in 2015 and expired at the end of 2018.

-The strategy formed part of the Government’s initial response to Andrew Forrest’s Review of Indigenous Training and Employment Programmes report, The Forrest Review: Creating Parity.
+The strategy formed part of the Australian Government’s initial response to Andrew Forrest’s Review of Indigenous Training and Employment Programmes report, The Forrest Review: Creating Parity.
 It represented the Commonwealth’s contribution to the Closing the Gap employment target, and applied to APS and non-APS agencies, including the Australian Federal Police, Australia Post and the Australian Defence Force.

 The strategy focused on four key action areas: